False Rape Allegation Solicitors

 Defending allegations in the police station

-Please do not fall into the trap of thinking that if you have a solicitor to represent you in the police station, the police will interpret this as a sign that you are guilty.
+Please do not fall into the trap of thinking that if you requesting a solicitor implies guilt.
 The police will expect you to want a solicitor present, and your rights in the police station must be protected by getting in touch with a rape defence lawyer as soon as possible.

 Defending allegations in court